History of Ontario: Politics

 The Ontario Progressive Conservative Party held power in the province from 1943 until 1985 by occupying the political centre and isolating both the Left and Right, at a time when Liberals most often controlled the national government in Ottawa.

 By contrast the Co-operative Commonwealth Federation (CCF), which rebranded itself as the New Democratic Party (NDP) in 1961, was in the doldrums after the war.
 Its best showing was in 1948 when it elected 21 MPPs, and formed the official opposition.
 Purists said its decline resulted from a loss of Socialist purity and abandonment of the founding left-wing principles of the movement and party.
 They said democratic socialist activity in terms of activism, youth training, and volunteerism was lost in favour of authoritarian political bureaucracy.
 Moderates said the decline demonstrated the need for cooperation with Liberals.
 Political scientists said the party lacked the more coherent organizational base it needed to survive.

-The NDP routinely captured 20-some percent of the vote.
+The NDP routinely captured 20-some per cent of the vote.
 In its surprise win in 1990, the NDP took 38% of the vote, won 75 of the 120 seats, and formed a government under Bob Rae.
 He served as premier but Ontario's labour unions, the backbone of the NDP, were outraged when Rae imposed pay cuts on unionized public workers.
 The NDP was defeated in 1995, falling back to 21% of the vote.
 Rae quit the NDP in 1998, describing it as too leftist, and joined the Liberals.